sonofshantha/condinNinja/README.md

 - **HTML**: For the structure of the stopwatch.
 - **CSS**: For styling the layout and user interface.
 - **JavaScript**: For the functionality and interaction of the stopwatch.

+## Initial setup
+clone the repository
+use live server to launch HTML on Browser.s
 ## Installation

 1. Clone the repository: